shirshak55/Mikrotik-Theme/readme.md

 # Beautiful Theme For Mikrotik Hotspot
-* Theme made by Shirshak for mikrotik router
+* Theme made by Shirshak for mikrotik router.
+If you like it use it.
+If you find any problem you can post issue on issue tab .
+I used it on various mikrotik routers.
+Please test it before deploying.

+# Contribution
+PR are welcome and I am happy to merge any PR.

 # Licence
 You're free to use this package (it's MIT-licensed), but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning this repo name.